drachenwald/insulae-draconis/library/useful-resources/findingalocalgroup.md

 <h1><a name="ireland">Ireland</a></h1>

-<h2><a name="duninmara">Dun in Mara</a></h2>
+<h2><a name="duninmara">Shire of Dun in Mara</a></h2>
-Dun in Mara is an Irish Shire, covering the counties of Louth, Meath, Dublin, Kildare, Wicklow, Carlow, Kilkenny, Wexford and Waterford in Ireland.
+The Shire of Dun in Mara is the group covering the counties of Louth, Meath, Dublin, Kildare, Wicklow, Carlow, Kilkenny, Wexford and Waterford in Ireland.

 {% include group-contacts.html groupslug="Insulae Draconis-Dun in Mara" %}

 [Visit the Dun in Mara Website](https://www.duninmara.org/)

-<h2><a name="eplaheimr">Eplaheimr</a></h2>
+<h2><a name="eplaheimr">Barony of Eplaheimr</a></h2>
-Eplaheimr is an Irish Barony, covering the counties of Leitrim, Sligo, Mayo, Roscommon, Longford, Westmeath, Galway, Offaly, Laois, Clare, Tipperary, Limerick, Kerry and Cork in Ireland.
+The Barony of Eplaheimr is the group covering the counties of Leitrim, Sligo, Mayo, Roscommon, Longford, Westmeath, Galway, Offaly, Laois, Clare, Tipperary, Limerick, Kerry and Cork in Ireland.

 {% include group-contacts.html groupslug="Insulae Draconis-Eplaheimr" %}

 [Visit the Eplaheimr Website](http://www.eplaheimr.org)

-<h3><a name="cluain">Cluain Óir</a></h3>
+<h3><a name="cluain">Canton of Cluain Óir</a></h3>
-A canton within the Barony of Eplaheimr, covering the county of Galway.
+The Canton of Cluain Óir is a group within the Barony of Eplaheimr, covering the county of Galway.

 {% include group-contacts.html groupslug="Insulae Draconis-Cluain Óir" %}

-<h2><a name="glenrathlin">Glen Rathlin</a></h2>
+<h2><a name="glenrathlin">Shire of Glen Rathlin</a></h2>
-Glen Rathlin is an Irish Shire, covering Northern Ireland and the counties of Monaghan, Cavan and Donegal
+The Shire of Glen Rathlin is the group covering Northern Ireland and the counties of Monaghan, Cavan and Donegal

 {% include group-contacts.html groupslug="Insulae Draconis-Glen Rathlin" %}